 Page Figure 1.
-Study area of Park Road from Park Headquarters to Mountain Vista Rest Area2 Figure 2.
-Number of visitors entering the Murie Science and Learning Center (MSLC) in Denali National Park and Preserve, AK during winter months (November-February) by year Figure 3.
-Number of visitors entering the Murie Science and Learning Center (MSLC) in Denali National Park and Preserve, AK between February 15 and March 15 each year Figure 4.
+Study area of Park Road from Park Headquarters to Mountain Vista Rest Area.
+2 Figure 2.
+Number of visitors entering the Murie Science and Learning Center (MSLC) in Denali national Park and Preserve, AK during winter months (November - February) by year.
+8 Figure 3.
+Number of visitors entering the Murie Science and Learning Center (MSLC) in Denali National Park and Preserve, AK between February 15 and March 15 each year.
+8 Figure 4.
 Minimum traffic count by vehicle type on the Park Road past mile 3 during 2014 winter monitoring from a motion sensor camera.
-Figure 5.
+9 Figure 5.
 Minimum traffic count by vehicle type on the Park Road past mile 3 during 2015 winter monitoring from a motion sensor camera.
-Figure 6.
-Road use by hour past the mile 3.3 camera in 2014 and 2015 combined Figure 7.
-Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2014 Figure 8.
-Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2014 Figure 9.
-Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2015 Figure 10.
-Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2015 (the observation on March /13 is of 35 Ptarmigan) Figure 11 Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
-Figure 12.
+10 Figure 6.
+Road use by hour past the mile 3.3 camera in 2014 and 2015 combined.
+Note: these are not round trips.
+11 Figure 7.
+Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2014.
+14 Figure 8.
+Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2014.
+15 Figure 9.
+Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2015.
+16 Figure 10.
+Wildlife observations by species and group size during winter monitoring on the Denali Park Road in 2015 (the observation on March /13 is of 35 Ptarmigan) 16 Figure 11.
 Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
-Figure A1.
-A photograph of the Hines Creek sound monitoring station, taken 12/05/201329 Figure A2.
+18 Figure 12.
+Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
+19 Figure A1.
+A photograph of the Hines Creek sound monitoring station, taken 12/05/2013.
+27 Figure A2.
 A map showing the location of the Hines Creek soundscape station with respect to the park road.
-Coordinates of the site were N 63.71061°, W -149.07915° WGS84 Figure A3.
-Map showing NMSIM model depicted the propagation of noise from a car travelling 35 miles per hour.
-In this scenario the car travels to milepost 3.3 of the park road.
+27